Tetanus Immune Globulin

 Tetanus, also known as lockjaw, is caused by a bacteria mostly found in the soil.
-When the bacteria enter the skin through a cut or scrape, they produce a poison that can cause painful tightening of muscles all over the body.
+When the bacteria enter the skin through a cut, scrape or wound, they produce a poison that can cause painful tightening of muscles all over the body.
 It is very serious if the breathing muscles are affected.
 Other symptoms of tetanus may include headache, trouble swallowing, seizures, fever and sweating, high blood pressure and fast heart rate.
 Up to 1 in 5 people who get tetanus may die.

 Mature Minor Consent